lifetheater57/pythae-keras/docs/source/models/pythae.models.rst

 on MNIST on V100 16GB GPU(s), for 50 epochs on `FFHQ <https://github.com/NVlabs/ffhq-dataset>`_ (1024x1024 images)
 and for 20 epochs on `ImageNet-1k <https://huggingface.co/datasets/imagenet-1k>`_ on V100 32GB GPU(s).

-.. list-table:: Training times of a VQ-VAE with Pythae
+.. list-table:: Training times of a VQ-VAE_PT with Pythae
    :widths: 25 25 25 25 25
    :header-rows: 1